-Are you tired of searching and comparing Android TV Boxes that run Kodi?
-Reading all the specs and features without being really sure what's the best box to buy in 2017?
+Are you tired of searching and comparing Kodi TV Boxes at no end?
+Reading all the specs and features without being really sure what's what?
 Let's take a look and answer a few questions first.

-An Android box is a smart device running Android as operating system.
-Yes, just like a phone, but it is not mobile and it connects to your TV, usually via an HDMI connection.
-These "boxes" come with tons of software for streaming, movie watching and more.
+An Kodi TV box is a smart device running Android as operating system.
+Yes, just like a phone, but it is not mobile and it connects to your TV, usually via the HDMI port.
+These "Kodi boxes" come with tons of software for streaming, movie watching and more.
 The fact that they run Android makes them compatible with most apps from the Google Play store, including your favourite games.
 Most of them have 1 or more USB ports where you can connect an external hard drive, USB flash drives, gaming controllers and more.

 These devices allow you to access most, if not all, TV streaming services like Amazon Video, Netflix, Hulu and more.
 All these tt your fingertips using Google search or even voice.
 Amazon includes Alexa, their voice search service, with their TV streaming devices making them very lucrative choices.